Isabella I of Jerusalem: Lady

-On learning of Conrad's assassination, Henry of Champagne hurried back to Tyre, where he was acclaimed by the barons and the citizens.
+On learning of Conrad's assassination, Henry of Champagne hurried back to Tyre, where the barons and citizens acclaimed him.
 Isabella, pregnant at the time with Conrad's child, proposed to marry Henry.
 Henry feared that she might deliver a son who would inherit the kingdom and was hesitant to accept, but the barons and the crusaders held that his rule would only be legitimate if he married Isabella.
 The barons and the citizens promised to Henry that his children would inherit the Kingdom of Jerusalem to persuade him.
-Isabella married Henry after only a week of widowhood.
+Isabella married Henry within days of being widowed and took up residence in Acre.
+(Note: According to Eracles, Isabella married Henry within four days of Conrad's death.
+In Ralph of Diceto's account, ten days had passed.)
 Imad ad-Din al-Isfahani condemned the European Christians' failure to respect the rights of a pregnant widow and saw in this a proof of their "licentiousness".
 When he asked a messenger who would be considered the child's father, he was told, "It's the princess's child."

 The Third Crusade concluded in September 1192 with a stalemate: the kingdom recovered a coastal strip extending from Jaffa to Tyre.
 Isabella and Conrad's child proved to be a daughter, Maria.
 With Henry, Isabella had three more daughters: Alice, Margaret (who died as a child), and Philippa.
-Guy, who had been made lord of Cyprus in 1192, continued to claim kingship and contested Henry and Isabella's right to rule.
+Guy continued to claim kingship and contested Henry and Isabella's right to rule.
 His brother Aimery was constable of Jerusalem and count of Jaffa until Henry exiled him to Cyprus.
 Henry appointed Isabella's half-brother John of Ibelin as the new constable.
 When Guy died in 1194, Aimery became lord of Cyprus.
 Henry reconciled with Aimery ahead of the German-led Crusade of 1197 and agreed that his eldest surviving daughter should wed Aimery's eldest surviving son.
 As part of the settlement, Isabella and Henry promised that Jaffa would be restored to the Lusignans as their daughter's dowry.
 In September, Aimery was crowned king of Cyprus with German backing.